anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 attacks on governance proposals' code.
 Instead, to protect these transactions, Namada relies on its proposal id mechanism in conjunction with the VP set.

+#### Protocol transactions

+At the moment, protocol transactions are only used for ETH bridge related operations.
+The current implementation already takes care of replay attempts by keeping track of the validators' signature on the events: this also includes replay attacks in the same block.

+In the future, new types of protocol transactions may be supported: in this case, a review of the replay protection mechanism might be required.

 ### Forks

 In the case of a fork, the transaction hash is not enough to prevent replay